Verbena: In culture

 Verbena has long been associated with divine and other supernatural forces.
 It was called "tears of Isis" in ancient Egypt, and later called "Hera's tears".
-In ancient Greece it was dedicated to Eos Erigineia.
+In ancient Greece, it was dedicated to Eos Erigineia.
 The generic name is the Latin term for a plant sacred to the ancient Romans.
 Pliny the Elder describes verbena presented on Jupiter altars; it is not entirely clear if this referred to a verbena rather than the general term for prime sacrificial herbs.

 Pliny the Elder notes "the Magi especially make the maddest statements about the plant: that [among other things] a circle must be drawn with iron round the plant".
 The common names of verbena in many Central and Eastern European languages often associate it with iron.
 These include for example the Dutch IJzerhard ("iron-hard"), Danish Læge-Jernurt ("medical ironwort"), German Echtes Eisenkraut ("true ironherb"), Slovak Železník lekársky ("medical ironherb"), and Hungarian vasfű ("iron grass").

-In the early Christian era, folk legend stated that V. officinalis was used to staunch Jesus' wounds after his removal from the cross.
+In the early Christian era, folk legend stated that V. officinalis was used to stanch Jesus' wounds after his removal from the cross.
 It was consequently called "holy herb" or (e.g. in Wales) "Devil's bane".

 According to the Wiccan writer Doreen Valiente, Vervain flowers signify the goddess Diana and are often depicted on cimaruta, traditional Italian amulets.
-In the 1870 The History and Practice of Magic by "Paul Christian" (Jean-Baptiste Pitois) it is employed in the preparation of a mandragora charm.
+In the 1870 The History and Practice of Magic by "Paul Christian" (Jean-Baptiste Pitois), it is employed in the preparation of a mandragora charm.
 The book also describes its antiseptic capabilities (p.
 336), and use as a protection against spells (pp. 339, 414).
+Romani people use vervain for love and good luck.

-While common vervain is not native to North America, it has been introduced there and for example the Pawnee have adopted it as an entheogen enhancer and in oneiromancy (dream divination), much as Calea zacatechichi is used in Mexico.
+While common vervain is not native to North America, it has been introduced there; for example, the Pawnee have adopted it as an entheogen enhancer and in oneiromancy (dream divination), much as Calea zacatechichi is used in Mexico.

 An indeterminate vervain is among the plants on the eighth panel of the New World Tapestry (Expedition to Cape Cod).

 In the Victorian language of flowers, verbena held the dual meaning of enchantment and sensibility.